mahdicaa/mahdicaa/README.md

 - 📫 How to reach me: m_furotan@alumni.iust.ac.ir
 - ⚡ Fun fact: I am crazy about computer programing
 -->
-#### 🔭 I’m currently working on the application of artificial neural inteligence in energy systems.
+#### 🔭 I’m currently working on the application of artificial inteligence in energy systems.
 I have also various experiences in react framework.
 #### 🌱 I’m currently learning React.
 #### 👯 I’m looking to collaborate on various project in my field.
 #### 🤔 I’m looking for help with frontend